 - Allows previewing emails.
-The main function of the preheader is previewing, which gives an idea of what is inside the email.
+The primary function of the preheader is previewing, which gives an idea of what is inside the email.
 Unlike the preheader, the subject line doesn’t work that way.
 It should intrigue and catch the subscriber’s attention.
-These two elements alongside with sender’s name are pretty much working together.
+These two elements, alongside with sender’s name, are pretty much working together.

 Hidden preheader.
-Add a text field in the drag-and-drop editor on the first place in the email.
+Add a text field in the drag-and-drop editor in the first place in the email.
 Make the color of the background the same as the image below.
 Write the text to be displayed as a preheader.
 Change the letter size to the smallest.
 Choose the color for the text the same as the background.
-Click on “Test email”, and send email to your email address to see how it looks.
-You can also create email preheader in SendPulse HTML editor.
+Click on “Test email” and send an email to your email address to see how it looks.
+You can also create an email preheader in SendPulse HTML editor.

 - Keep it short.
 Gmail — the most popular email provider — allows preheaders between 100-120 symbols with spaces.

 - Make it meaningful.
-Use words which describe your email best.
+Use words that describe your email best.
 The preheader should contain essential information.